kbjude/dojo/README.md

 # chal-3-ireporter

 # IREPORTER
-This is an online application that let users nagavigate through the application.
-I-Reporter is a platform where people can report incidents of corruption.
-Users can do the following;
-Create a ​red-flag​​ record, Get all ​red-flag​​ records, Get a specific ​red-flag​​ record Edit a specific ​red-flag​​ record and also Delete a ​red-flag​​ record

-A self journalism report system which lets a user to create red flags and interventions .Report on different incidents of corruption that are affecting them and can call for help from government.

-This is the User Interface of the project, User creates account.
-The user can also just login if account is created already.This is an online application that let users nagavigate through the application.
 I-Reporter is a platform where people can report incidents of corruption.
 Users can do the following;
 Create a ​red-flag​​ record, Get all ​red-flag​​ records, Get a specific ​red-flag​​ record Edit a specific ​red-flag​​ record and also Delete a ​red-flag​​ record